 Eric & Laura Urban

 Compline, the prayers prayed at the end of the day, provides a simple space for hearing from the Living Christ as we move into God’s deep rest.
 Our version of Compline will include a rhythm of silence, contemplative prayer, hearing Jesus in the Scriptures and sharing with one another how we are experiencing God.
 Our group will meet for 10 weeks.

 The Men’s covenant group opens for new participants at the beginning in September and January; then it is a closed group.
 We spend our time in various ways, sometimes reflecting on Scriptures or reading a book, praying or sharing what’s emerging in our lives and heart.

 East of Eden

 East of Eden, a small community that meets in the Lake Monticello neighborhood is open for new folks to join.
-The group will rotate between the home of the Chandlers and Rafalys.
+The group will meet at the Chandlers.
 The group will focus on getting to know one another through reading, praying, and sharing our stories.
 Gather over a small meal or dessert (TBD) from 6:30-8.
-From 7:00 to 8:00, here’s the format:
+From 7:00 to 8:00.

 In Kingdom Living (KL), we explore what it means to live in light of the Kingdom of God in our everyday lives.
 We begin each week with a shared meal and try to strike a balance between intentionality and spontaneity.
 This semester we will be modeling our time together after a typical Meals and Stories gathering.
 Hearing and responding to each others’ stories we will practice loving our brothers and sisters.
 Our group has been meeting together for a few years, but we are excited to welcome new people!
 Childcare is not provided, however, all are welcome.
 Join us!